 Location: 4040 Goldfinch St, San Diego, CA 92103

-From February 10-20, San Diegans can catch some fantastic movies at The 32nd Annual San Diego International Jewish Film Festival.
-This is the 32nd year of the festival, and you’ll be able to watch movies both in person and virtually.
+From January 31st to February 11th, San Diegans can catch some fantastic movies at The 34th Annual San Diego International Jewish Film Festival.
+This is the 34th year of the festival, and you’ll be able to watch movies both in person and virtually.
 This is the largest Jewish cultural event in San Diego.
 The in-person screenings will take place at the JCC’s David & Dorothea Garfield Theatre.

 Location: 4126 Executive Dr, La Jolla, CA 92037

 The San Diego Opera is coming back in a big way!
-Starting on February 12, the new production of Wolfgang Amadeus Mozart’s “Così fan tutte” will be the company’s first staged indoor production since 2020.
-You can catch a show on Saturday, February 12, February 15 and February 18 at 7:30 pm and on February 20 at 2:00 pm.
+Starting on February 2 and 4, the new production of Wolfgang Amadeus Mozart’s “Don Giovanni” will be the company’s first staged indoor production since 2020.

 Location: 1100 Third Ave, San Diego, CA 92101

 Roses and chocolates are all well and good, but how about celebrating Valentine’s day on a spectacular sail?
-This three-hour adventure costs approximately $70 for an adult ticket and $48 for kids.
-Check-in is at 9 am, and you’ll set sail at 12 pm.
-The tickets also include admission to the San Diego Maritime Museum.
+This three-hour adventure happens at various dates during the month so check their website for the full list.

 Location: 1492 N Harbor Dr, San Diego, CA 92101

-From February 16-20, San Diegan bird lovers will be treated to San Diego’s Bird Festival!
+From February 21st-25th, San Diegan bird lovers will be treated to San Diego’s Bird Festival!
 The festival will take place at the Marina Village Conference Center.

 Location: 1936 Quivira Way, San Diego, CA 92109